Arulmigu Sri Rajakaliamman Glass Temple: Murals

 On the left wing, there are two large panels on the ceiling painted by specially commissioned artists to convey a universal message of social and racial harmony.

 In one picture, a cow is next to an Indian girl, a dog is near a Chinese girl while a Malay girl holds a cat in her arms.

 The other picture has a Hindu motorcyclist being helped up by a Muslim after he fell off his bike, while a Buddhist is picking up his helmet and a Christian is lifting up the motorcycle.

 Location and Opening Hours

-The temple, located in 22 Lorong 1, Jalan Tebrau, Johor Baru, is accessible through Jalan Tun Abdul Razak and the lane that borders Gim Shew Building.
+The temple, located at Jalan Tun Abdul Razak 1/1, Wadi Hana, Johor Bahru, is accessible through Jalan Tun Abdul Razak and the lane that borders Gim Shew Building.
 Car and coach parking is available and there's also a shoe storage service.

 It is open for devotees from 7am to 10pm daily, while visiting hours for tourists are between 1pm and 5pm.